JRasmusBm/git-workshop/03_what_is_a_branch.md

 ## Moving branches around

 **Warning!
-Make sure you commit any changes that you want to keep before moving on!**
+Always make sure to commit any changes that we want to keep before moving on!
+Uncommitted changes can not be recovered!**

-It can be helpful to set up a global gitignore file.
+If we have want to have some files in our projects that should not be included in the git history, it can be helpful to set up a global gitignore file.

 ```sh
 git config --global --edit